mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-final-circuit.md

 ## Fin

-I think I'm off to snap off a square of prototype board and solder another one of those _vintage_ power conditioners, because they're as good as I need at the moment, and I'm sick of breadboarding them from scratch.
+I think I'm off to snap off a square of prototype board and solder another one of those _vintage_ power conditioners, with pin headers for detachable jumper wires, because they're as good as I need at the moment, and I'm sick of breadboarding them from scratch.

 Peace out.